Thank you for reading our post, please rate this article at the end.

 The journeys are lengthened further by more stops at gas stations.
 As the Scamp is not a gas drain, those extra gas trips may not be necessary.

-When arriving at a camping location, the small size of the Scamp makes the options more numerous, as it can fit in so many areas.
-The owner of the Scamp is not limited to looking at larger campsites, which creates many more possibilities.
+The small size of the Scamp makes the options more numerous when arriving at a camping location.
+Because it can fit in so many areas, the owner of the Scamp is not limited to looking at larger campsites, which creates many more possibilities.

-The number of campsites in general also becomes more considerable, as there are fewer barriers to where the Scamp can be located, including places many campers cannot go.
+The number of campsites also increases considerably, as there are fewer barriers to where the Scamp can be located, including places many campers cannot go.

-With this exclusivity, it is possible to find more or less used campsites, adding to even more meaningful trips overall.
+This exclusivity makes finding more or less used campsites possible, adding to even more meaningful trips overall.
 This is another reason to love the Scamp.

 Once back home, if the owner chooses to store the Scamp, there are numerous options, as well, due to its small size.